Limited time First month free ·

 Key Points

-• Hardware jigglers are USB devices that simulate physical mouse movement
+• Hardware jigglers are USB devices that simulate physical mouse movement at the HID level

-• Software jigglers are programs that move your cursor automatically
+• Software jigglers are programs that move your cursor automatically at configurable intervals

 Examples